CruelMoney/cude-animations/README.md

 ## Scroll Animation:
 This library also contains methods for controlling the animatino using scroll, instead of a duration.
 Still needs to be documented.
-See `scrollAnimation.js` for code.
+See `scrollAnimation` for example.